typhonjs-fvtt-demo/template-svelte-ts-pf2e/README.md

 Discord server to ask any questions or receive support on all things TRL / Svelte / Foundry.

 ## Installation (Requires Foundry VTT version 12):

+Don't skip step 8....
+You have read this list right?

 1. Create your version of the template in a new repo by clicking on the "Use this template" button above.
 In this process rename the repo to your new module name.
 2. Use WebStorm or VSCode to clone your repo into the Foundry VTT data / modules directory (make sure to keep the name